Launch App

 Docs on liquidation:

-Liquidators are also stablecoin LPs, incentivized to act promptly to avoid losses.
+Liquidators may also be stablecoin LPs, incentivized to act promptly to avoid losses.
 This dual role aligns economic incentives and ensures pool health.

 Yes, liquidation should be avoided at all costs, partly because of the liquidation penalty.
 This penalty incentivizes liquidators to provide enough stablecoins to close the loan; in return, they purchase your collateral at a slight discount.